gtopsis/loan-calculator/README.md

 # Simple loan calculator

-![Screenshot of loan calculator](./screenshots/loan-calc-2.png?raw=true "Screenshot of loan calculator")

-## Description

 A simple calculator of the monthly payment for a loan.
 The formula is `monthly payment = loan amount / duration of repayment`.

+![Screenshot of loan calculator](./screenshots/loan-calc-2.png?raw=true "Screenshot of loan calculator")

 ## Frameworks used